-I think it is the Church of the Latter Day Saints that runs a TV commercial I'm thinking of.
+I think the Church of the Latter Day Saints used to run a TV commercial that I'm thinking of.
 A young woman helps an older lady to cross the street.
 The camera pans to a guy in a work truck noticing significantly.
 Cut To: The guy from the truck helping a woman who has dropped her groceries.
 The camera pans to a man noticing significantly.
 Cut To: The second man helping someone who . . .
 You get the idea.
-And you've probably seen the commercial.
-I think it is the Mormons.
-Regardless, it is some church suggesting that we ought to be nice to each other; help each other; care about each other.
+And you've probably saw the commercial or one like it.
+I think it was the Mormons.
+Regardless, it was some church organization suggesting that we ought to be nice to each other; help each other; care about each other.

 Many people think that Buddhism is simply "living in the moment."
-That is almost it but what it really is is doing the right thing at this very moment.
+That is almost it but it's really just doing the right thing at this very moment.
 Knowing yourself well enough, dropping your trivial likes and dislikes, getting to the heart of you.
 Then making good choices.
 However, since we are all one, doing the right thing for you at this very moment is, actually, doing the right thing for the universe at this very moment.
-This is where I find myself agreeing with the LDS or whomever airs the ad.
+This is where I find myself agreeing with the LDS or whomever aired the ad.

 It wouldn't be that hard to be a little nicer to people.
 Maybe its the election cycle, but I think we've lost our way.
 People are just being nasty.
 We've lost our sense of community and our honor.
-We need to care about and take care of each other.
+We need to care about and care for each other.

-I pulled into a truckstop tonight.
-In line at the fuel desk to get a shower, the girl behind the counter is Generation "Why Me."
-She has the thingy in her nose, a tat on the inside of her wrist.
-She is having trouble and bristling with attitude.
-Come to find out, they have updated the computer system and some of the items aren't entered yet.
+I pulled into a truckstop one night.
+I was standing in line at the fuel desk to get a shower, the girl behind the counter was Generation "Why Me."
+She had the thingy in her nose, and a tat on the inside of her wrist.
+She was having trouble and bristled with attitude.
+Come to find out, they had just updated the store computer and many of the items weren't in the system yet.
 One driver gave up when a case of bottled water just wouldn't ring up.
 He actually put it back on the shelf.
-The managers are gone, the girl is alone in the store.
-It isn't all generational.
-She isn't getting the support she needs.
-My buddy Jim and I were always pushing for training and support during system changes where I used to work.
-We often wrote instructions and did training.
-I could feel for her.
+The managers were gone, the girl was alone in the store.
+It wasn't all generational.
+She wasn't getting the support she needed.
+I felt her pain

 It really is more work to be a complainer.
 And, it comes back on you eventually when you don't help others.
 It is so simple to be cheerful and helpful.
 And it really isn't that much extra work.
 Like Willie Nelson sang "It's the little things that mean a lot."